EngMod2T

 • Poppet Valve operated by a camshaft

 The first two types also has the option of having a powervalve.
 The powervalve can be of the governor type (mechanical or servo motor) or of the pneumatic type.
 It can be in the main port only or also in the auxiliary ports.
+The auxiliary port powervalve can be controlled by the main powervalve or separately.

 Exhaust Systems